What does Sophia Institute for Teachers do?

 I uploaded a lesson but I don’t see it in the Exchange.
 Where is it?

-Once lessons are uploaded, they are reviewed by Sophia staff and advisory councils before publication.
+Once lesson plans are uploaded, they are reviewed by Sophia staff and advisory councils before publication.
 In your Dashboard under "Shared Lessons," you will see the lessons that are under review.
 Please allow up to two weeks for lessons to be published on the website.

-How can I share my published lesson with my friends?
+How can I share my published lesson plan with my friends?

 You can share a direct link with your friends.